jiwidi/voice_gender_recognition/README.md

 After processing the data I analyzed each feature distribution against the target variable gender, checking if it presented different distributions depending on male or female.

+Correlation matrix is used to remove higly correlated features (>98%).

 The dataset unbalanced respect to the target variable(82% male,18% female) so different techniques were proposed:

 * SMOTE, ADASYN